 Where to go: The Holocaust Museum at the Pratt estate is a somber reminder of a dark time in world history.
 Be sure to check out the Vanderbilt Museum and the Nassau County Museum of Art at the former Clayton estate.
 Hempstead House, Falaise and Oheka Castle are can’t miss mansions worth exploring as well!

-Things to do with kids on Long Island
+Things to do on Long Island with kids

 Don’t forget the littlest members of the family!
 While scenic drives down the parkway and historically significant locales are impressive to the adults, kids of course want something a little more entertaining.
-There’s plenty of FUN things to do with kids on Long Island too!
+There’s plenty of FUN things to do on Long Island with kids too!

 Where to go: Splish Splash in Calverton was voted one of the best water parks in the country by the Travel Channel, and be sure to check out Adventureland amusement park and Nunley’s Carousel.